Contrast-Security-OSS/docs/content/admin/org_settings/OrgSettingsGlance.md

 <a href="assets/images/Settings_Nav.png" rel="lightbox" title="Organization Settings"><img class="thumbnail" src="assets/images/Settings_Nav.png"/></a>

-## General Information And Licensing
+## General Information and Licensing
 View basic information about your organization and configure high-level preferences such as Date and Time formats.
 Get a picture of your organization's licensing.
 A summary shows the number of licenses being used as well as the number of licenses available to allocate to other assets.

 ## Groups